CEYeYuan/Computer-Network/README.md

 **Technologies Used:** Java</b>

 **Labs Include:**
-  - **Lab 1** Java warm up, practice of socket programming.
+  - **Lab 1** Java warm up, practise of socket programming.
 Implemented a basic echo server
   - **Lab 2** FTP server design.
-Use different thread for sending/receiving the packets to implement full duplex.
-Also, data and control information are sent through different TCP connections.
+Used different thread for sending/receiving the packets to implement full duplex.
+Also, data and control information are sent through seperate TCP connections.
   - **Lab 3** ARQ.
 Used two approach to implement reliable data transfer: stop and wait, go back n
   - **Lab 4** TCP.
 Further more, implemented TCP protocal using socket interface.
 To realize reliable data transfer, used selective repeat.
 To accomplish congestion control, used TCP Reno and Taheo, seprately.
   - **Lab 5** Rounting.
 Took use of Dijkstra's algorithm to calculate the optimal path between two nodes in the network.(link state).